bacardi55/pimaton/README.md

 ## Where can I find more info ?

 So far, only on [my blog](https://bacardi55.org/tags.html#pimaton) or in the code ^^" (but it still requires a lot of comments).

+I've also created a [dedicated space on my site](https://bacardi55.org/pimaton.html)

 You can find the todolist [here](docs/todo.md)